nwtime/ntpwww/README.md

 If Hugo is running as you save edits to an ntpdoc file, it should automatically display the changes--occasionally you will need to refresh your browser to see the changes.

-To issue a git pull request for your edits, use the instructions at https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests.
+To issue a git pull request for your edits, use [these instructions](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).